-REG111.6 With respect to a stallion foaled in 2015 or after, the semen of such stallion may not be used beyond 2 calendar years following the year of his death or his being gelded to produce a foal eligible for registration with AQHA.
+REGI11.6 With respect to a stallion foaled in 2015 or after, the semen of such stallion may not be used beyond 2 calendar years following the year of his death or his being gelded to produce a foal eligible for registration with AQHA.
+Example: Stallion born in 2015, died in 2019, his semen cannot be used after 12/31/2021.

-REGII2.
+REG112.
 EMBRYO/OOCYTE TRANSFER